dpays/esteem8app.github.io/README.md

 ## Technical details
 ### Documentation

-**app-shell.html** is the entry of the app, it provide the router to the different pages and stored favorites data.
+**app-shell.html** -> the entry of the app, it provide the router to the different pages and stored favorites data.

 **shared-styles.html** -> often used css style.